This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 There aren’t any major known doubled dies among the 2000 Maryland state quarters.
 But if there is a doubled die yet to be found, somebody has to find it… and it might as well be you!

 It’s tough to say how much one is worth, since there’s no market data yet for Maryland doubled die quarters if they exist.
-But other state quarter doubled dies are worth more than $100!
+But other state quarter doubled dies are worth more than $100 apiece!
 So, it’s definitely worthwhile to look for one.

-#2 – A Maryland Quarter With Off-Center Errors
+#2 – A Maryland Quarter That Appears Off-Center

 When a die doesn’t strike the design squarely onto the blank coin, as should normally happen, then the result is a coin that’s missing part of its design.
 Such off-center strikes are scarce.
 The rarest are those in which most of the design is missing, yet the entire date is still fully visible.